mitesh1612/hugo-blog/content/about.md

 +++
 title = "About"
 date = "2020-11-30"
-aliases = ["about-us","about-hugo","contact"]
+aliases = ["about-us"]
 author = "Mitesh Shah"
 +++

-Hey, I am the writer and the maintainer of this blog.
+Hello World.
+I am Mitesh.
+I work as a Software Engineer in Microsoft and I am the writer and maintainer of this blog.

-Right now I work in Microsoft as a Software Engineer and love to read about Data Science in my free time.
+In my free time I love reading about service side development, data science and machine learning.

+Feel free to connect with me on my socials.